nmagatala-MSFT/azure-compute-docs/articles/virtual-machines/virtual-machines-AMD-GPU-Driver-Linux-setup.md

 ## 3.6 Reboot

-After restarting the Virtual Machine, the default AMDGPU driver in Ubuntu Linux distributions shouldn’t load because we had blacklisted it.
+After restarting the Virtual Machine, the default AMD GPU driver in Ubuntu Linux distributions shouldn’t load because we had blacklisted it.
 To confirm that the driver isn't loaded, run the command "lsmod | grep amdgpu" to check if the amdgpu driver is loaded.
 If there's no output, the driver isn't loaded, and you can proceed.
 However, if the driver is still loaded, go back to the previous step to double-check that the amdgpu driver has been blacklisted correctly.

 # 4. AMD Driver Installation